JuanDM93/sps-python-microservices/README.md

 - [Flask](http://flask.pocoo.org/) - The web framework used
 - [MongoDB](https://www.mongodb.com/) - The database used
 - [Docker](https://www.docker.com/) - The containerization platform used
+- [Kubernetes](https://kubernetes.io/) - The container orchestration platform used

 ## Prerequisites